Disclaimer: As an Amazon Associate TechEffect earns from qualifying purchases made via links on our website.

 - The pump is known to be flimsy.

 - Additional room not blackout.

-Well, there you have it, four of the very best inflatable tents for families and a few words of advice on how to pick one.
+Well, there you have it, three of the very best inflatable tents for families and a few words of advice on how to pick one.
 The tents here are much of a muchness with similar features and the only major difference being their price.
 Our recommendation is the Coleman tent, although the pump you get with the tent besmirches its good name.
 If you do go for the Coleman you may want to take a spare pump with you, just in case.
 Naturally, we recommend it only if you can afford it, as it is expensive – and if you can’t, go for one of the more affordable ones.
 Whatever you choose, each of the tents featured here is an excellent piece of outdoor equipment.